decretist/ICMCL17/proceedings/ICMCL17.markdown

 effectiveness of close reading medieval texts, Gratian's *Decretum* in particular, using computational assistance.
-The Digital Humanities community uses the term "distant reading" to describe this kind of computational assistance, emphasizing both its connection to and its contrast with traditional close reading.
+The Digital Humanities community uses the term "distant reading" to describe this kind of computational assistance, emphasizing both its connection to, and its contrast with, traditional close reading.
 Each project that uses a distant or machine reading approach aims to answer different questions, and therefore uses different tools and techniques.

-The original project from which the current work grew was concerned with the question of the authorship of the case statements and the first- and second recension *dicta* in Gratian's *Decretum*, including the *dicta* in *de Penitentia*.
-It employed stylometric authorship analysis using a statistical technique from computational linguistics, principal component analysis of the frequencies of commonly occurring function words, to obtain its results.
+The original project from which the current work grew was concerned with the question of the authorship of the case statements and the first- and second-recension *dicta* in Gratian's *Decretum*, including the *dicta* in *de Penitentia*.
+It employed stylometric authorship analysis using a statistical technique from computational linguistics---principal component analysis of the frequencies of commonly occurring function words---to obtain its results.
 Its conclusion was that the case statements were written by a single author who was not the author of the *dicta* either in the first or second recensions or in *de Penitentia*.
 Results from stylometric analysis for authorship of the *dicta*, however, were not consistent with either the one-author theory championed by Kenneth Pennington or the two-author theory championed by Anders Winroth.
-Instead, the results suggested, but did not conclusively prove, that both the first and the second recension *dicta* were the work of multiple authors.[^1]
+Instead, the results suggested, but did not conclusively prove, that both the first- and the second-recension *dicta* were the work of multiple authors.[^1]

 In contrast, the current work concerns changes in the teaching or